Iterative observer for boundary estimation for elliptic equations: Introduction

+In this paper, the objective is to develop an observer-like iterative algorithm using space as time-like.
+For this purpose steady-state Laplace equation is represented as an infinite-dimensional linear state-space-like system and boundary state estimation strategy is developed.
+The goal is to extend the dynamical theory concept of state-observer to steady state boundary value elliptic problems without introducing a particular notion of time and to explore the potential challenges to develop such an algorithm.
+As per knowledge of the authors such a strategy for time-independent systems governed by PDEs has not been studied in literature previously.
+The successful implementation of such an algorithm will provide a major step towards the possibility of tackling both steady-state and time varying PDE problems using dynamical systems' techniques in a more uniform manner.

-Cauchy problem for Laplace equation has been a fundamental problem of interest in many diverse areas of science and engineering.
+The boundary estimation problem for steady-state elliptic equation, namely Cauchy problem for Laplace equation has been a fundamental problem of interest in many diverse areas of science and engineering.
 For example non-destructive testing applications in mechanics, where we are interested in finding inside cracks from boundary measurements \cite{b1}.
-Other applications include finding the actual heart potential from electrocardiogram (ECG) data collected on the body torso.
+Biomedical applications in finding the actual heart potential from electrocardiogram (ECG) data collected on the body torso.
 Finding the actual heart potential is vital to understand the functionality of heart valves \cite{c7,c6}.
-Further there are some geophysical applications \cite{b4}.
-The mathematical problem has a history of more than hundred years and readers may refer to wide range of existing efficient numerical solution techniques for elliptic Cauchy problems, e.g. \cite{b5,b6,b7,c3,c4,c_4,a2,b10}.

-The purpose of this study is to develop an iterative observer for Cauchy problem for Laplace equation by considering Laplace equation as a first order state equation in one of the space variables.
-State observer is a well-known concept in the estimation theory of linear dynamical systems \cite{c12-1,a1}.
-In this paper, unlike previous observer-based techniques for boundary estimation for Laplace equation system where an extra time variable was introduced \cite{c15, c15_1}, a new method based on considering one of the spatial variables as a time-like variable is developed.
-This challenging new adaptation allows tackling the elliptic boundary value problem using linear estimation techniques by constructing a state observer without modifying the problem's core, i.e. the problem is still elliptic (in the steady state).
-Further the disadvantage of tackling elliptic problem as a parabolic one by introducing time variable is the computational cost of introducing a new time variable.
+Readers may refer to a number of existing numerical solution techniques for elliptic Cauchy problems for further understanding of nature of the mathematical problem, e.g. \cite{b5,b6,b7,c3,c4,c_4,a2,b10}.
+Almost all of these techniques can be categorized as optimization based methods whereas the algorithm presented in this paper is based on observer design.

+The paper is organized as follows.
+Some notations and definitions are provided in section \ref{section_notation}.
+Problem formulation and transformation to a control familiar state-space representation is provided in section \ref{formulation}.
+Iterative observer design and proof of convergence is provided in section \ref{obsv_design}.
+Numerical implementation using finite difference methods and numerical simulation results are discussed in section \ref{section_numerical}.
+Finally the paper is concluded with a discussion in section \ref{conclusions}.